reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

   ~ A wonderful book that introduces a structured method for proving things.
     Required reading for anyone who is interested in writing or understanding proofs.

+Introduction to Logic [@tarski2013introduction]
+  ~ A monumental work by one of the greatest logicians of all time.
+    Everyone should read this book.

 # Haskell

 Learn You a Haskell [@lipovača2011learn]